-For our part, we had not anticipated our visit and we found ourselves totally lost when we saw the full official website, availabilities on many other websites, and then again tickets available on the official website the night before.
-We don’t know the details, but our guess is that if the agencies don’t fill up, their tickets are put back on sale on the official website.
+For our part, we had not anticipated our visit and we found ourselves totally lost when we saw the sold out official website, availabilities on many other websites, and then again tickets available on the official website the night before.
+We don’t know the details, but our guess is that if the agencies don’t sell all their tickets, they put them back on sale on the official website.
 In short, it’s always worth checking it out several times during the day and at the last minute.

 If you only have one day to do the hike and you are limited in time we strongly recommend that you book well in advance!

-Getting there by train from Malaga (or Seville)
+Getting to the caminito del rey by train from Malaga

 Once the visit is over, a train leaves el Chorro at 15:50 (that’s why we recommend that you don’t have an entrance after 13:30, otherwise you won’t have time to catch the return train).